Alabama Railroad Worker Injury and FELA Attorneys

 - Cancer or respiratory diseases from toxic exposure

 Typically, the burden of proof in FELA cases is lower than in personal injury cases.
-Often, if an employee is injured on the job and can prove the negligence of another party – even a small degree of negligence – they can recover compensation.
+Often, if an employee is injured on the job and can prove the negligence of another party – even a tiny degree of negligence – they can recover compensation.
 Of course, every situation is different, and your Alabama FELA attorney can provide guidance.

 Some examples of employer negligence that may merit a FELA claim include a failure to:

-- Follow proper OSHA procedure
+- Follow the proper OSHA procedure

 - Enforce safety rules

 - Inspect the workplace to ensure it’s free of hazards